pja35/SXP/docs/wiki/SecureContractSigningProtocol.md

     request showing $(k-1=0)$-level promises, i.e. nothing, then by fairness the only thing he can do is to accept to cancel the player's $(k=1)$-level promises.
-Then player's claim gets added to the PossiblyHonestsClaims list.
+Then player's claim gets added to the
+    $PossiblyHonestsClaims$ list.
 -   Say $Player\_i$ sent a complete set of $(k-1&gt;0)$-level promises in a resolve request.
 Later, if the TTP gets contacted by a player with a resolve request showing a complete set of $(k'&gt;k+1)$-level promises, it may deduce from them that $Player\_i$'s claim was dishonest, because is shows that $Player\_i$ has continued beyond round k.
-It follows that $Player\_i$'s claim can be safely removed from the PossiblyHonestsClaims list.
+It follows that $Player\_i$'s claim can be safely removed from the $PossiblyHonestsClaims$ list.
 -   The same is true if the complete $k'$-level promises got there first, or if $Player\_i$ does different requests at different rounds; then the $Player\_i$'s claim is dishonest and can safely be ignored.